1015062E/howto/SSAS Version Check, Support Lifecycle, and Upgrade Guide.md

-### 3. Upgrading SSAS with Backup First if your SSAS has been out of support
+### 3. Upgrading SSAS with Backup First if your SSAS is now out of support
 Refer to [Backing Up a Multidimensional or a Tabular Database](https://learn.microsoft.com/en-us/analysis-services/multidimensional-models/backup-and-restore-of-analysis-services-databases?view=asallproducts-allversions#bkmk_cube) before upgrading your SSAS to a version within support.

 ### 4. Download Link for the Latest Version